Find Affordable College Courses

 185 Yearly Graduations

-Tulane University of Louisiana is the 5th most popular school in the nation for students seeking a bachelor's degree in health professions and related clinical sciences.
+The 5th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is Tulane University of Louisiana.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $56,684 per year, while in-state graduate students, on average, pay $59,000 per year.
-During the 2020-2021 academic year, 185 people received their bachelor's degree in health professions and related clinical sciences from Tulane.
-Of these students, 85% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $61,306 per year, while in-state graduate students, on average, pay $63,814 per year.
+During the most recent year for which we have data, 185 people received their bachelor's degree in other health professions and related clinical sciences from Tulane.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #6